 Charitable Giving Changes in 2026

-While charitable giving to organizations like ours is rooted in supporting the causes you care about, it can also have valuable tax benefits.
-New federal tax rules will affect charitable giving, including potential changes to how much of your charitable giving is deductible.
+In 2026, new federal tax rules will affect charitable giving, including potential changes to how much of your charitable giving is deductible.

 New regulations mean that more people will be able to deduct their charitable giving due to a tax deduction for non-itemizers.
 Overall, only about 10% of taxpayers itemize their deductions and take advantage of the charitable income tax deduction.
 90% of taxpayers use the standard deduction, according to the Tax Policy Center.

-For Donors Who Take the Standard Deduction
+For Donors Who Take The Standard Deduction

 Starting this year, you’ll be able to deduct a portion of your charitable giving:

-You may deduct up to $1,000 in cash gifts to eligible public charities (or $2,000 if married filing jointly).
+• You may deduct up to $1,000 in cash gifts to eligible public charities (or $2,000 if married filing jointly).
 This deduction applies only to cash gifts to public charities, like YWCA Greater Pittsburgh, but not to donor-advised funds or private foundations.

-Turning to what is excluded from these new rules, donor-advised funds and grant foundations will not be available for deduction.
+Turning to what is excluded from these new rules, donor-advised funds and foundations will not be available for deduction.
 Clothing or household items will also not qualify.

 For a gift of $250 or more, you’ll need the same type of receipt you’d need for an itemized charitable gift — a written acknowledgement that describes the donation affirming that you did not receive goods or services for your donation.